What are the Differences between DIN vs. Yoke (A-Clamp) Regulators?

 Those who chose DIN first stage regulators and valves, in the beginning, were high-end technical divers.
 They stood by the idea that the added psi rating of the DIN valve made the tanks less likely to blow out.
 Additionally, since there were no loose parts inside the valve, they were less likely to damage during transport.

 In recent years however many divers are seeing an influx of DIN first stage regulators and tanks.
-This may be due to the increase in dive-technology making costs cheaper.
-Since DIN is no longer solely associated with high-end diving equipment, it may be good to familiarize yourself with both styles of tank valve.
+This may be due to the increase in dive technology making costs cheaper.
+Since DIN is no longer solely associated with high-end diving equipment, it may be good to familiarize yourself with both styles of tank valves.

 This really is a matter of personal preference.
 If you absolutely love the yoke attachment on your regulator, then there is no reason for you to go out and buy a DIN first stage.
 The same is true if you’re passion is for all things DIN.

 It may come down to how much control you want to have over the maintenance of o-rings in the equipment being used.
 If you are renting tanks with a DIN first stage, and you end up having to use a yoke adapter, you really lose that control anyway.

 Go with what your locals use.
 If you always dive in certain areas and you know DIN is the valve style that is used in that area, it’s probably best to get a din style regulator.
 This will save you from the hassle of using an adapter and it will save you some extra money in the end.